Author: Rachel Edwards

 Now you know what it is, how do you transform digitally?

 In short, businesses need a digital strategy.
-This should feed in to the wider transformation strategy for the business, meeting overall business objectives.
+This should feed into the wider transformation strategy for the business, meeting overall business objectives.

 It starts with identifying your digital vision and where you want to be.
 Then compare to where you are now – this will determine the gaps so you can start to close them.
 It’s often difficult to gain an unbiased, holistic view of your business from within, and to understand the future technology roadmap which will enable you to get to where you need to be without disrupting business as usual.
 That’s where companies like infoMENTUM can step in to carry out a strategic assessment for you.

 In my next blog post, I’ll be exploring the key trends disrupting businesses and causing digital transformation.
-Visit our Digital Transformation Strategic Assessment page to read more on how your business can create a digital strategy.